api3dao/vitepress-docs/docs/explore/airnode/design-philosophy.md

 ## Requirements

-_See our article,
+See the article,
 [Where are the first-party oracles?](https://medium.com/api3/where-are-the-first-party-oracles-5078cebaf17)<ExternalLinkImage/>
-that lists the obstacles in the way of first-party oracles._
+that lists the obstacles in the way of first-party oracles.

 Airnode is designed to be operated as a first-party oracle, i.e., by the API provider themselves.
 This results in very restrictive requirements: